-There are up to nine members for a basic mock trial team (if nine students are utilized, one student is timekeeper only).
+There are up to nine members for a basic mock trial team.
 While it may not seem like a big deal to get nine students on a team, the more selection you give yourself the better.
 It's much nicer to have to make a tough decision about who gets a part at the last minute rather than trying to fill an empty spot with two practices to go before competition.

-Recruit all kinds of students!!!!
-Mock trial IS NOT an elitist activity for the gifted or advanced!!!
+Recruit all kinds of students!
+Mock trial IS NOT an elitist activity for the gifted or advanced!